garfix/nli-go/README.md

         * In memory fact bases are used to look up simple facts about a domain
         * Database fact bases are wrappers around a database (for now: MySql) to read simple records
     * Preparation: find bindings needed to answer the question
-    * Generation: create domain specific relations that hold the sense of the answer
+    * Answer: create domain specific relations that hold the sense of the answer
 * Transformation: from domain specific relations to generic relations
 * Generation: create an array of words from the generic relations
 * Surface realization: concatenate the words to raw text